peerlibrary/peerlibrary/README.md

 PeerLibrary
 ===========

-Transparent peer review for open access articles.
+Enriching the experience of open access scholarly literature.

-The PeerLibrary Project is a project of [Open Access Initiative at Berkeley](http://oa.berkeley.edu/).
+A project of the [Open Access Initiative at Berkeley](http://oa.berkeley.edu/).

 Development installation
 ------------------------